 Since the year 2000, 443 individual cases were processed.
 There have been a total of nine relapses since.

 That's a pretty good hit-rate.
 What was the most difficult case you've worked on?

 The most difficult case was “open” for seven years and is still pending.
 There is a woman and her children, who have left the movement and whom the father tries to access (he is still active in the scene).
-It turned out that German family law is totally inadequate to meet the “exit-problem”.
-The father tries to get contact with the kids and the courts aren't flexible enough to respond to individual problems.
+It turned out that German family law is totally inadequate to meet the “exit-problem.”
+The father tries to get in contact with the kids and the courts aren't flexible enough to respond to individual problems.
 The law is simply wrong, and in this case we see how human rights are betrayed by bureaucracy and unreflected law jurisdiction.

 How did you come to work with Ingo Hasselbach?